apacheignite/documentation/3rd-party-integration/base-concepts.md

   * Fields discovery mechanism takes into account `@AffinityKeyMapped` annotation.
 All the fields marked by this annotation will be treated as [partition key](http://docs.datastax.com/en/cql/3.0/cql/ddl/ddl_compound_keys_c.html) fields (in an order as they are declared in a class).
 All other fields will be treated as [cluster key](http://docs.datastax.com/en/cql/3.0/cql/ddl/ddl_compound_keys_c.html) fields.
   * If there are no fields annotated with `@AffinityKeyMapped` all the discovered fields will be treated as [partition key](http://docs.datastax.com/en/cql/3.0/cql/ddl/ddl_compound_keys_c.html) fields.

-* **Specify persistence details inside 'keyPersistence' tag** - in a such case, you have to specify **partition key** fields mapping to Cassandra table columns inside `partitionKey` tag.
+* Specify persistence details inside `keyPersistence` tag - in a such case, you have to specify **partition key** fields mapping to Cassandra table columns inside `partitionKey` tag.
 This tag is used just as a container for mapping settings and doesn't have any attributes.
 Optionally (if you are going to use cluster key) you can also specify **cluster key** fields mapping to appropriate Cassandra table columns inside `clusterKey` tag.
 This tag is used just as a container for mapping settings and doesn't have any attributes.

 Next two sections are providing detailed specification for **partition** and **cluster** key fields mappings (which makes sense if you choose second option from the list above).